A Day in the Life of a TapSnap Franchisee

 Brian is meticulous about customer service and the experience his clients have when doing business with TapSnap.
-He currently manages the majority of the sales and marketing efforts, and has a “high-touch” approach with each client to ensure their service experience is top notch.
+He currently manages the majority of the sales and marketing efforts, and has a “high-touch” approach with each client to ensure their experience is top notch.

 When he’s not out networking and attending events, he’s managing his leads, sales proposals, and fulfillment of services.
 Debbie assists with business development activities, and Trey, Andrew, Krista, and Jason help service events on a part-time basis.
 Brian usually handles the coordination of these activities in the mid-morning.